 “But … but will you tell them?
 Will you make it known to Charlotte and Liam that they have nothing to fear?”

 Aitna sighed.
 “I think not.
 If Zeus ever found out she existed there may be trouble.
 She’s safer here.
 Besides, I like having them where I can enjoy them.”

-Circe refilled her glass and tapped its edge against her cousin’s, before leaning back to survey the festivities below and taking joy in all her descendants being together again with their loved ones.
+Circe refilled her glass and tapped its edge against her cousin’s, before leaning back to survey the festivities below.
+Having all her descendants together again with their loved ones indeed brought her the greatest joy.
 “On this, at least, we can agree.”